PIP Tribunal Preparation

 • Read your assessment report carefully and note any errors

-• Practice answering questions about the reliability test
+• Practise answering questions about the reliability test

 • Gather supporting evidence from your GP, consultant, or support worker